IObundle/iob-soc-knn/README.md

-# IOb-SoC
+# IOb-SoC-KNN

+SoC derived from the IOb-SoC template for hosting the IOb-KNN submodule.
-SoC template comprising an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, a UART (iob-uart), and an optional external DDR memory subsystem.
+The SoC comprises an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, a UART (iob-uart), and an optional external DDR memory subsystem.
 If selected, an instruction L1 cache, a data L1 cache and a shared L2 cache is added to the system.
 The L2 cache communicates with a DDR